boldbi/bold-bi-docs/docs/embedding-options/embedding-sdk/embedding-api-reference/members.md

 </h2>

 By using token API member, able to authenticate the dashboard in your application without implementing the AuthorizeAPI endpoint.
-Refer [token generation](/embedding-options/embedding-sdk/embedding-using-javascript/#token-generation) section for generating token in two different ways.
+Refer [token generation](/embedding-options/embedding-sdk/token-generation/) section for generating 2 different tokens.

 <br>